th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/utilities/spacing.md

 ## Spacing Scale

-The following spacing scale defines the modifiers and scale of spacing helper classess.
-The key is the modifer and value is the scale.
+The following spacing scale defines the modifiers and scale of spacing helper classes.
+The key is the modifier and value is the scale.

 ```
 $spacing-scale: (
   "0" : 0,
   "½" : 0.5,
   "1" : 1,
-  "1½": 1.5,
   "2" : 2,
   "3" : 3,
   "4" : 4,